Chevrolet Cobalt SS: SS Supercharged (2005-2007)

-SS Turbocharged
+SS Turbocharged (2008-2010)

 The LSJ engine did not meet emissions requirements for the 2008 model year, and General Motors' contract with Eaton had expired.
 The non-supercharged 2.4 L Cobalt SS also lost its Super Sport designation for the 2008 model year and was renamed "Sport", leaving no SS in production.
 However, in fall 2007, a more powerful Cobalt SS was announced for the second quarter of 2008.
 It would be equipped with the 2.0 L, turbocharged, direct injected, VVT, LNF Ecotec engine, making 260 hp at 5300 rpm and 260 lbft at 2,000 rpm, remaining mated to the F35 5-speed manual transmission.
 The engine had been introduced in a rear wheel drive application for the 2007 GM Kappa platform, which includes the Saturn Sky, Pontiac Solstice, and Opel GT.

 Also new for the 2008 SS were SS-embroidered sport seats with suede-like UltraLux inserts, several new exterior colors, and wider 18 in forged, split-spoke wheels with P225/40R18 Continental AG tires, styled similarly to those offered for the Chevrolet Corvette C6.
 The car's electronics were also new, and along with greater assist in poor traction conditions, a "no-lift-shift" feature was added which allows the driver to maintain turbocharger boost during shifts to a higher gear.
 During a no‑lift‑shift, the driver begins the shift normally by depressing the clutch, but the accelerator pedal is held wide open while the shift is completed.
 Also new was "launch control", which feathers the throttle at roughly 4,800 rpm until engagement of the clutch, allowing more consistent launches in competitive situations.
 To activate launch control, the driver presses twice on the traction control button which first turns off traction control, and then notifies the driver through the Driver's Information Center that Competitive Mode is active and launch control is ready for use.
-Turbocharged Cobalt owners have found that better times can be achieved while racing when the car is manually launched.
 These features help propel the car from 0 to 60 mph in 5.5 seconds, and a quarter mile time of 13.9 seconds at 102.5 mph.
-GM had previously offered a turbocharged four cylinder with front wheel drive in the 1986-1990 Pontiac Sunbird GT and the Buick Skyhawk T-Type from 1986-1988.
+GM had previously offered a turbocharged four cylinder with front wheel drive in the 1986-1990 Pontiac Sunbird GT and the Buick Skyhawk T-Type from 1986 to 1988.